uliwitness/eleven/Readme.md

 on Github and can therefore be used by anyone to spoof messages.
 They are merely included as a convenience for those trying out the code.

+For deployment, you should set up a settings folder containing your certificates and accounts and pass its path as the first parameter to the server/client.

 Usage
 -----